Ideal Boilers Reviews: Best Ideal Boiler Prices and Comparison to Worcester

 We’re big fans of Ideal Boilers, and that means we’ve already created a tonne of write-ups covering their combi models.
 Below are the few that are relevant to this guide:

 What we haven’t written about just yet, is the new Ideal Max range.
 We plan to review this as soon as possible.

 Essentially, the Ideal Max boilers have up to a 12-year warranty.
 That’s a market leading warranty, with the majority of other boiler brands sitting in the 2-7 year range, with some extending to 10-years, like the Worcester Bosch boilers on Heatable.

 Worcester Bosch are a household name with a price tag to match the popularity.
 That means you’ll be able to save a chunk of cash when opting for a boiler from Ideal instead of a Bosch.

-Naturally, Worcester Bosch supply these boilers to BOXT, incredibly cheap.
+Naturally, Worcester Bosch supply these boilers to Heatable, incredibly cheap.
 So cheap in fact, that the comparable Worcester boiler, is similar in installation cost, to an Ideal.